open5e/open5e/source/Spellcasting/spells_a-z/c/confusion.rst

 **Duration:** Concentration, up to 1 minute

-This spell assaults and twists creatures’ minds, spawning delusions and provoking uncontrolled action.
+This spell assaults and twists creatures' minds, spawning delusions and provoking uncontrolled action.
 Each creature in a 10 foot radius sphere centered on a point you choose within range must succeed on a Wisdom saving throw when you cast this spell or be affected by it.

-An affected target can’t take reactions and must roll a d10 at the start of each of its turns to determine its behavior for that turn.
+An affected target can't take reactions and must roll a d10 at the start of each of its turns to determine its behavior for that turn.

 +------+------------+